asgervelling/notes/obsidianvault/Internet Protocol Security (IPSec).md

 IPSec is a crucial tool for securing IP communications, offering a comprehensive set of protocols and standards to ensure confidentiality, integrity, and authenticity in data transmission over IP networks.

+##### Questions
+> *Is an IPsec connection to your company network secure even if your home router’s TCP/IP implementation has a buffer overflow vulnerability?*

+As IPsec is not providing a full end to end security, as the packets are unprotected after going through the gateway to the enterprise network.
+The IPsec connection does not protect your connection if your home has a buffer overflow vulnerability.

+> *What is the difference between IPSec tunnel and transport mode?*

+The difference between IPsec tunnel and transport mode are how the packets are encrypted.
+With the transport mode a new IPsec header is inserted between the orignal header and the payload, while also adding a IPsec trailer if ESP is used (Encapsulation).
+When using IPsec tunnel mode, there is added a new outer header to the packet (also in transport mode) hiding the full payload and the original inner IP header.